vivalite/VRArcadeSoftware/VRArcadeSource/BookeoIntergration/Readme.txt

 Webserver must support PHP7 and MySQL.
+The webserver must on internet (Not the store server).
+You need to setup your Bookeo API.
+Refer to Bookeo API document.

 Create a folder called 'vrarcade' under website root Copy all files here to 'vrarcade'